 Gone are the days when you could expect to make a sale simply by calling a prospect or knocking on their door and offering it straight up.

 As sales processes become more complex, it takes multiple touchpoints across different channels, e.g. social media, email campaigns, in-person demos, and combined efforts of several departments to generate, nurture, and convert a prospect.
+It also requires monitoring sales metrics to measure performance over time.

 No wonder that the buyers list relevant information as one of the most important elements of a positive sales experience.